rappdw/zsh-autoswitch-conda/README.rst

 In both cases, the warnings should explain how to fix the problem.

-These are security measures that prevents other, potentially malicious users, from switching you to a virtual environment you did not want to switch to.
+These are security measures that prevents other, potentially malicious users, from switching you to a conda environment you did not want to switch to.

 Running Tests